Fort Lauderdale Pedestrian Accident Lawyers

 Traumatic Brain Injuries

 Traumatic brain injuries are often referred to as TBIs.
-When someone experiences TBI, they may suffer lifelong complications as a result.
+When pedestrian accident victims sustain a TBI, they may suffer lifelong complications as a result.
 It’s very important to seek medical attention as soon as possible if someone may have suffered a brain injury in a pedestrian accident.

 Road rash is very common in pedestrian, bicycle, and other accident victims who were not inside a passenger vehicle.
 Some people are even thrown from their vehicles during an accident and sustain road rash in the process.
 Unprotected skin may sustain road rash.
 Even minor road rash can hurt, but more severe instances of road rash can harm muscle and bone or lead to severe infection.